2X MATCH: 4X Match Today, your gift is QUADRUPLED for 4X the impact on lifesaving research.

 Impact

-The most common hereditary risk factors are mutations in the BRCA1 or BRCA2 genes, but these account for only 5-10 percent of inherited breast cancers.
+The most common hereditary risk factors are mutations in the BRCA1 or BRCA2 genes, but these account for only 5 to 10 percent of inherited breast cancers.
 There are additional breast cancer risk genes, though mutations in these genes are not as potent as BRCA mutations.
 Dr. Nathanson’s studies have demonstrated the frequency of mutations in high and moderate penetrance genes, their distribution around the world, and the penetrance and risk of cancers associated with these mutations.
 Her team is utilizing novel methods of gene sequencing to assess mutations and variants in multiple genes associated with increased risk of breast cancer.
 The results of their studies will lead to a better understanding of hereditary breast cancer, specifically, the factors that increase the risk of breast cancer in those patients with negative standard genetic testing results.
+Their long-term objective is to ensure that more patients and their family members benefit from advances in breast cancer surveillance and therapeutics.

 Progress Thus Far